 Students are expected to consult with an academic advisor or counselor upon entry to the program and in subsequent semesters.
 Transfer planning should begin early so that the student can make the most informed choices.
 The Liberal Arts curriculum contains a number of electives and allows students and advisors to shape the selection of courses to meet individual goals.
 Students who follow the Liberal Arts curriculum and plan to attend a specific four-year college after graduation should choose electives that duplicate as closely as possible those in the first two years of the program of that college.

-Note: Many, but not all, transfer institutions require some knowledge of a foreign language (from one semester to two years of study at the college level or the equivalent).
-Students planning to transfer should be aware of foreign language requirements that may affect their acceptance into certain colleges and programs.
+Note: Many, but not all, transfer institutions require some knowledge of a world language (from one semester to two years of study at the college level or the equivalent).
+Students planning to transfer should be aware of world language requirements that may affect their acceptance into certain colleges and programs.

-Students are typically required to take the College's placement tests at their time of entry.
+Students are required to satisfy placement at the time of admission.
 Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as a part of their degree program.

 Students in the Liberal Arts curriculum are required to enroll in FYE 101: First Year Experience within the first 12 credits and must complete required courses ENGL 101, ENGL 102, college-level math, CIS 103, the first in the Social Science pair, the first in the Humanities pair, and the Communication course within the first 24 credits.
 To qualify for the Associate in Arts (A.A.) degree in Liberal Arts, a student must complete a minimum of 61 credit hours as prescribed and attain a grade point average of 2.0 ("C" average).